Home / Faculty & Research / David MacMillan

 Research Focus

-As part of our group’s efforts to rapidly discover and optimize new reaction methodologies, we have capitalized on the capabilities of the Merck Center for Catalysis at Princeton University, which is a unique state-of-the-art facility that enables the high-throughput execution and analysis of catalytic reactions.
+To accelerate reaction discovery and optimization, we leverage the Merck Center for Catalysis at Princeton University, a state-of-the-art facility that enables the high-throughput execution and analysis of catalytic reactions.
 The center houses a Chemspeed Accelerator robotic platform, an automated system used to apply the center’s resources to accelerate challenging, high-value projects for both methodology development and optimization of key steps in total synthesis.
-Recent advancements in the realms of photoredox, SOMO, enamine, and iminium catalysis have emerged from studies in this facility.

 Honors